knewplay/book-programming-essential/programming-fundamentals/chapter10.md

         return "This is probably a dog"
     END if
 END function

+function LearnFeatures(animalType, photo):
+    // Code to analyze the photo and extract features based on animalType ('cat' or 'dog') END function

 ```

 The `LearnFeatures()` function is where the machine learning algorithm examines each labeled photo, identifying features such as ear shape, fur pattern, or tail length.
 Over time, as the algorithm encounters more labeled photos, it gets better at understanding which features are most likely to be those of a 'cat' or 'dog'.
 This process is called "training the model".